StanislavHrusanov/Basic-Syntax-Conditional-Statements-and-Loops/README.md

 Weekend	15$	20$	15$
 Holiday	5$	12$	10$
 Input
 The input comes in two parameters.
 The first one will be the type of day (string).
-The second – the age of the person (number).
+The second ï¿½ the age of the person (number).
 Output
 Print the price of the ticket according to the table, or "Error!" if the age is not in the table.
 Constraints
-•	The age will be in the interval [-1000…1000].
-•	The type of day will always be valid.
+ï¿½	The age will be in the interval [-1000ï¿½1000]. ï¿½	The type of day will always be valid.
 Examples
 Input	Output		Input	Output		Input	Output
 'Weekday',